Walkthrough of the Administration Perspective

 User Management: Defining and Managing the Authorization System

 The starting point to define the authorizations and privileges of Users and User Group objects and their respective user Connections.
 You can also modify certain aspects such as renaming, deleting, or duplicating them, or disconnecting a user from the client.
-For more information ,see Users (USER), User Groups (USRG), and Connections.
+For more information ,see Defining Users , User Groups (USRG), and Connections.

 -